 The biggest sell, however, is that the Inglesina works well for both everyday use and as a travel high chair, all in one.
 At no extra cost.
 And at 4.2 pounds, we don’t hesitate to toss it in the trunk or our checked luggage.
 Oh, and it only costs $60, far below any of the feature-packed high chairs by which you’ll be tempted.

-And finally, because it’s made of a fabric and not a smooth wood or plastic, that thing gets griiiiiimy.
+And finally, because the Inglesina Fast Table is made of a fabric and not a smooth wood or plastic, the thing gets griiiiiimy.
 Imagine a kid using their high chair like a napkin and wiping their peanut-butter covered hands all over it every time they eat.
 That’s what happens in our house.
 It gets caked up fast, to say the least.
 And while it’s relatively easy to wipe down, it doesn’t get nearly as clean as a traditional chair.
 Inglesina doesn’t recommend putting the fabric in the washing machine, but you should.
 We do and it works great.
 And in the end, it comes out looking as brand new as if sat in the box in your kitchen for a year.
 A box you most certainly don’t want to return.